-Post-tenure Review, Policy, Criteria, and Procedures for in the College of Liberal Arts & Sciences
+Post-tenure Review in the College of Liberal Arts & Sciences

-Tenured faculty within the College of Liberal Arts & Sciences
+Tenured faculty members in the College of Liberal Arts & Sciences

-These Procedures and Expectations serve as the official policy on matters related to Post-tenure Review for tenured faculty members in the College of Liberal Arts & Sciences.
+These principles and expectations serve as the official policy on matters related to post-tenure review in the College of Liberal Arts & Sciences.
 Nothing contained herein is intended to substitute for University policies and procedures concerning post-tenure review.